All-electric Passive House with insulated automatic shutters

 Designed in collaboration with the renowned physicist and services engineer, the late Max Fordham OBE, who sadly passed away in January 2022, aged 88.
 We will always feel hugely privileged to have been given the opportunity to collaborate so enjoyably with Max on his own house, which turned out to be his last project.

 Max's concept involved demonstrating an energy balance in the worst-case winter conditions.
 Automatically operated, insulated internal window shutters were developed for the project, with the aim being to see how close the completed building would get to needing no supplementary heating.
-As a result, the elevations of this house are largely driven by the challenge to accommodate horizontally-sliding thermal shutters within the internal fabric of the building.
+As a result, the elevations of this house are largely driven by the challenge to accommodate mostly horizontally-sliding thermal shutters within the internal fabric of the building.
 For Max, this had the added benefit of controlling the size of the windows which avoids the need for external blinds to prevent overheating in the summer.
 Additionally, three electrically-controlled windows on the staircase landings at first and second floors provide the opportunity for summer cooling by natural thermo-syphonic cross-ventilation.

 Max wanted his last project to be a certified Passive House but our intention was to also celebrate Max’s personal approach to design; an approach totally committed to rational, environment-conscious engineering.
 Max's preferred approach was to avoid unnecessary embellishments that would detract from the main focus of the project, which is to demonstrate a technical concept that could have widespread benefits for retrofit and low-cost housing sectors.